fncischen/Unity-XR-Grid-System-/README.md

 # Unity XR Grid System
 A Snap Grid System Used To Help Organize Objects in 3D Space in VR/AR

+**Note:** This project is still in edit mode.
+Download at your own risk.

 # Summary #

 ##  Mission Statement : ##